DanMarDev/my-shell/README.md

 ## Description

 my-shell.c is a simple command-line shell implemented in C. It supports the execution of a few basic built-in shell commands, as well as the execution of any external commands.
-This project developed for an Operating Systems course at the University of Scranton taught by Dr. Yaodong Bi.
+This project was developed for an Operating Systems course at the University of Scranton taught by Dr. Yaodong Bi.

 ## Features
 - **Built-in commands**: